betomoedano/quick-push/README.md

 You can download the latest version of QuickPush for macOS from [quickpush/releases](https://github.com/betomoedano/quick-push/releases) page.

+1. Download the QuickPush.zip file
+2. Extract the zip file by double-clicking it
+3. Drag and drop the QuickPush app to your Applications folder
+4. Open QuickPush from your Applications folder
+5. The QuickPush icon will appear in your menu bar

 ### macOS

 On macOS you can also install QuickPush via Homebrew: